We help you navigate the latest South African coronavirus measures, including tests, vaccines, travel regulations, and more.

 - Have a severe case of pneumonia

-Where to test
+Where to get a COVID-19 test in South Africa

 If you suspect you may have coronavirus, contact the NICD helpline immediately (08000 0029 999).
 Consequently, an operator will direct you to the nearest test center.

 However, often these centers do not test a person unless referred by a health professional.
 As such, your GP must assess you first.